CCExtractor/ProjectNephos/README.md

 **OBSOLETE**

-First you need to get an image (it is private).
+First, you need to get an image (it is private).
 You could download it (not implemented yet) or **build** (see _development section_ of this guide)

 Having image locally you can run a container: